 I assume the user is running on Linux, but it should be possible to follow along if you are using Windows.
 Especially helpful for Windows users is the Linux subsystem for Windows.
-Again, you should prefer Linux as it, and macOS, are the primary platforms for Web development.
+Again, you should prefer Linux as it, and the macOS, are the primary platforms for Web development.
 Windows is a good platform for Web development, but the leaders in Web development tend to use macOS and Linux as their development platforms.

 In short form, the steps to set up your GitHub account are: